ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * A submodule Claims-Set
 * The digest of a detached Claims-Set
-* A Nested-Token, which can be any EAT
+* A nested token, which can be any EAT

-The Submodule type definition varies with the type of encoding.
+The Submodule type definition and Nested-Token type definition vary with the type of encoding.
 The Submodule definition for CBOR-encoded EATs is as follows:

 ~~~~CDDL
 {::include nc-cddl/submods-cbor.cddl}